 4. Keep all your notes in one place

 Are you the type of person who keeps notes everywhere, on sticky notes, in a planner, in an open Word file, and on an online to-do list?
 This method is convenient at times, but horribly inefficient — especially when you have a product like OneNote at your fingertips.
 OneNote helps you take notes, build to-do lists, and most importantly, access your content no matter where you are or what you’re doing.

 5. Take better notes with Office Lens

-While you’re at it, your Office 365 subscription offers you a tool to take better notes (and take them faster) by using the Microsoft Office Lens app.
+While you’re at it, your Microsoft 365 subscription offers you a tool to take better notes (and take them faster) by using the Microsoft Office Lens app.
 With it you can use your smartphone’s camera to take a snapshot of anything — such as a whiteboard or a sheet of paper — and turn it into digital note form.
 You’ll never scramble to jot down a whiteboard diagram again.

 6. Research on the fly with Smart Lookup

-When you’re typing something and you’re curious about a word or phrase you used, consider highlighting it, then take advantage of Office 365’s Smart Lookup feature.
+When you’re typing something and you’re curious about a word or phrase you used, consider highlighting it, then take advantage of Microsoft 365’s Smart Lookup feature.
 In just one click, you can pull up a Bing search window and find out more about whatever you’re writing about.